pellepelster/hetzner-rds-postgres/README.md

 # Where to go from here

-Now that we have a working solutions there are tons of possible improvements and features we might to tackle.
+Now that we have a working solution there are tons of possible improvements and features we might want to tackle.

 * The configuration of the service is rather static, therefore we have to redeploy every time we want to change a setting via an environment variable.
-A better solution would be to switch from gomplate to for example [consul-template](https://github.com/hashicorp/consul-template) and have the configuration dynamically managed by a key/value store like [consul](https://www.consul.io/) and/or [vault](https://www.vaultproject.io/).
+A better solution would be to switch from gomplate to, for example [consul-template](https://github.com/hashicorp/consul-template), and have the configuration dynamically managed by a key/value store like [consul](https://www.consul.io/) and/or [vault](https://www.vaultproject.io/).
-* We have currently not set an archive retention policy which leeds to backups piling up until all space is exhausted
+* We have currently not set an archive retention policy which leads to backups piling up until all space is exhausted.